Fraud Investigation, Prevention, and Compliance

 The main purpose of this process is to uncover by whom, by which methods, and what control or system weaknesses resulted from the fraud.

 According to ACFE, a significant proportion of fraud cases are related to internal control weaknesses, management pressure and abuse of authority.
 In an environment where fraud itself is fed by internal relationships, conducting the investigation within the same relationships may cause the risk to reproduce itself.
-In this context, ACFE recognizes the principle of independence as a de facto standard requirement in high-risk fraud cases.
+For this reason, the ACFE recognizes the principle of an independent investigator as a de facto standard requirement in internal fraud cases.

 In addition, the inherent limitations of in-house teams, hierarchical pressures, potential conflicts of interest and perceptual biases can lead to incomplete, delayed or inaccurate handling of misconduct cases.
 These structural risks are particularly pronounced where the cases under review are directly linked to internal relationships.